-Insect protein as an alternative nutritious ingredient for pet food is on the rise as well.
+Insect protein as an alternative nutritious ingredient for pet food and snacks is on the rise as well.
 For example, black soldier fly larvae are being used in pet food, offering a sustainable product that delivers protein, fats and oils required for excellent pet health and growth.
 The high-absorbency of insect protein makes it particularly useful as a base for pet food for animals with allergies and sensitive stomachs.

 Black Soldier Fly larvae

 There is particular interest in black soldier flies, because these can be fed with organic waste materials from other agricultural processes.
 They are very efficient at processing this material, extracting up to 70% of proteins from such waste.
 This makes them a highly sustainable option for animal feed.

 Crickets are becoming an increasingly popular choice for conversion into protein-rich powders.
 Specialist companies are already selling high-energy products based on cricket powder targeted at the athletic market.
 So-called “cricket flour” can be used to make a whole range of tasty products, including cricket burgers, cookies, pancakes and more.

 Previously produced commercially for use as fishing bait and pet reptile feed, mealworms are increasingly being raised for human consumption as an alternative source of protein.
 They require only 10% of the land required for chickens, pigs or cattle and produce far less greenhouse gases.